hMsats/bash_shell_script_download_and_compile_bitcoin_core_on_ubuntu/README.md

 Total compilation time will be on the order of 1 hour or more.

 This script was recently tested on a fairly fresh Ubuntu install (20.04.4 LTS).

+Because of how the checksums are calculated, the script only works for Bitcoin Core versions 22.0 and higher.